netdata/netdata/docs/getting-started.md

 ## What's next?

-Even after you've configured `netdata.conf`, tweaked alarms, learned the basics of performance troubleshooting, and claimed all your systems in Netdata Cloud or added them to the Visited nodes menu, you've just gotten started with Netdata.
+Even after you've configured `netdata.conf`, tweaked alarms, learned the basics of performance troubleshooting, and connected all your systems in Netdata Cloud or added them to the Visited nodes menu, you've just gotten started with Netdata.

 Take a look at some more advanced features and configurations: